envelope-zero/standalone/CONTRIBUTING.md

 This project uses [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) to enable better overview over changes and enables automated tooling based on commit messages.

-## Tests & test coverage

-We try to test as much as possible.
-However, tests are only one indicator for a functioning codebase.
-We do not aim to cover 100% of code, but use test coverage as a helpful indicator to point out code paths we should test.

-Please do:

-- try to add tests for everything you add to the codebase.
-If you're unsure about how to test, please open a pull request and ask for input so we can work on it together!
-- add regression tests for bug fixes

 ## Releases & Versioning

 Releases are fully automated and happen on every _feature_ and _bug fix_ that is merged into the `main` branch.